kbanach/tests-dictionary/README.md

 **BUT!**, all of above issues are a copy-pasted complains if anyone tries to introduce any random framework to the team.
 Having said that, nobody questions using a framework for any app that lifecycle is longer than two sprints and involves more than two developers.

-So, in general, writing and using automated tests might be considered as investment of time now (when there is no time), to spend less time in the future on bug-fixing,  introducing new features and refactoring huge chunks of application (when there will be even less time + production is down + logging system is not working + devops aren't available + official release is delayed two times already + your app was written by five teams, including monkeys on drugs).
+So, in general, writing and using automated tests might be considered an investment of time now (when there is no time), to spend less time in the future on bug-fixing,  introducing new features and refactoring huge chunks of application (when there will be even less time + production is down + logging system is not working + devops aren't available + official release is delayed two times already + your app was written by five teams, including monkeys on drugs).

 ### Where to find time on writing tests?

-Short answer: as a professional, you know writing tests is part of development of any bug-fix or new feature.
+Short answer: as a professional, you know writing tests as part of the development of any bug-fix or new feature.
 Period.

-Long answer: as a professional, you know writing tests is part of development of any bug-fix or new feature.
+Long answer: as a professional, you know writing tests as part of the development of any bug-fix or new feature.
 Period.
-Consider them in estimates and add existence of automated test cases as required part of any code review.
+Consider them in estimates and add the existence of automated test cases as a required part of any code review.

-## What is unit/integration/acceptance tests?
+## What are unit/integration/E2E tests?

-Difference between them can be shorten to some characteristics:
+Difference between them can be shortened to some characteristics:

 Unit tests:
-* white box tests, heavily integrated with current production code implementation, used framework and libraries
+* white box tests, heavily integrated with current production code implementation, used framework and libraries, **BUT** they don't exactly mirror the logic
-* basic documentation tool for other developers, that answers the question "how to use module you've just written?"
+* basic documentation tool for other developers, that answers the question "how to use the module you've just written?"
-* don't rely on any DB, service, whatsoever working in background (basically you should be able to run them locally offline)
+* don't rely on any DB, service, whatsoever working in the background (basically you should be able to run them locally offline)
 * pinpoint where the issue is in case of failure
-* in case of pass, developers know that they didn't break someone's else's code behavior (aka. methods still have the same output and impact on system)
+* in case of a pass, developers know that they didn't break someone's else's code behavior (aka. methods still have the same output and impact on system)
 * cheap to setup, write and maintain

 Integration tests:
 * testing of single features provided by some parts of system working together
 * might require using some "hacks" to be able to put/read/remove stuff from DB or other sources of data
-* may require running DB, have access to Internet or other services running on the same machine
+* may require running DB, have access to the Internet or other services running on the same machine
 * their failure is informing that "there's some issue with this feature, it should be somewhere starting from here: ModuleXYZ.abc()" and it might mean anything
 * gives an overview that developer break some essential feature in case of failure (but to be sure, should be run once more)
-* gives certainty that main most features are working as before (but still kind of independently from eachother)
+* gives certainty that main most features are working as before (but still kind of independently from each other)
 * expensive to setup, cheap to write, average to maintain

-Acceptance tests (aka.
+E2E tests (aka.
 E2E tests):
-* black box tests, that interact with the system as end-consumer would (e.g. by webbrowser, hitting API endpoints with proper requests, etc.)
+* black-box tests, that interact with the system as end-consumer would (e.g. by a web browser, hitting API endpoints with proper requests, etc.)
-* their failure might be totally random, due to network issues, other processes running on same machine, weird data in DB
+* their failure might be totally random, due to network issues, other processes running on the same machine, weird data in DB
 * gives a tip that something changed in user experience - it requires a deeper look
-* gives certainty that from user perspective system is behaving "as before"
+* gives certainty that from the user perspective system is behaving "as before"
 * expensive to setup, average to write, expensive to maintain